panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 The idea of the index signatures is to type objects of unknown structure when the only thing you know is the key and value types.

-It fits exactly the case of the salary parameter, since the function should accept salary objects of different structure, with the only requirement is property values to be numbers.
+It fits exactly the case of the salary parameter since the function should accept salary objects of different structures, with the only requirement is property values to be numbers.

 Let's annotate the `salaryObject` parameter with an index signature: